xian-network/docs/src/smart-contracts/concepts/valid-code.md

 # Valid Code

 ## No Classes Allowed!
 Contracting maintains a strict 'no classes' model.
 This forces you as the developer to create more procedural code that is explicit and completely self-contained.
 Contracts must be easy to read and understand for validity.
-Instead of thinking of your code in classes, think of each contract as a 'module' that exposes certain functions to it's users.
+Instead of thinking of your code in classes, think of each contract as a 'module' that exposes certain functions to its users.

 All `class` keywords will fail your contract on submission.
 Even if you try to use classes for object oriented code, you will have to find another way to express your structures.